auth-global/self-documenting-cryptography/design-documents/g3p.md

 With the help of Self-documenting Globally Unique Identifiers (seguids), HMAC keys are indirectly usable as tags.
 Indirect tags cannot be used to convey a plaintext message without the help of external means, such as openly-published seguids and reverse-lookup search engines.

 This tag is necessarily indirect because two precomputed SHA256 hashes of the key can be used to compute the HMAC function in lieu of the plaintext of the HMAC-SHA256 key itself.
 An analogous statement is true no matter which underlying hash function HMAC is instantiated with.
-This observation is critical to efficient implementations of PHKDF and PBKDF2 when instatiated with an HMAC-based pseudorandom function (PRF).
+This observation is critical to efficient implementations of PHKDF and PBKDF2 when instantiated with an HMAC-based pseudorandom function (PRF).

 Homomorphic Encryption seems theoretically capable of hiding arbitrary state machines, which would then seem to be capable of defeating our tagging constructions.
 Thus our _traceable-or-useless_ secondary security goal might be too simplistic, somewhat in vain, or at least decidedly non-trivial.
 However, Homomorphic Encryption currently introduces 6+ orders of magnitude of overhead, and is unlikely to be practical in this application space anytime soon.
 Just to be safe, the G3P somewhat naively attempts to add another 4+ orders of magnitude of overhead on top of that, via PHKDF and bcrypt.